MicrosoftDocs/fabric-docs/docs/data-warehouse/connectivity.md

 - For best performance, you must be using [SQL Server Management Studio (SSMS)](https://aka.ms/ssms) version 18.0+.
 - You need access to a [Lakehouse](../data-engineering/lakehouse-overview.md) item within a premium per capacity workspace with contributor or above permissions.

-## Connect SSMS to the SQL Endpoint or warehouse in the workspace
+## Connect SSMS to the Lakehouse SQL Endpoint or warehouse in the workspace

 The following steps detail how to start at the [!INCLUDE [product-name](../includes/product-name.md)] workspace and connect a warehouse to SSMS.